mendix/docs/content/data-hub/general/data-hub-concepts.md

 # 3. Service Versions and Endpoints

 The Data Hub Catalog is a catalog of reigstered endpoints and the data at these endpoints.

-The schematic below shows the endpoints that results from a service that is deployed by an app, and consumed by other apps.
+The schematic below shows the endpoints that result from a service that is deployed by an app, and consumed by other apps.

-- [ ] Simplify and breakdown into different parts.

 ![service versions and endpoints](./attachments/dh-concepts/service-versions-endpoints.png)

+The app **Mendix Model 1.0**  publishes two services:

+* Customer Service 1.0
+* Test Service 1.0

+When this app is deployed to the **Production** environment this defines the **root URL** of the app and the services that are deployed by the app.

+e relative URL of:  then the two endpoints for the two services are: